jmqd/folklore.dev/README.md

 ## TODO

-1. Fix indexing to map `1:N`, instead of `1:1`.
-2. Add selected git repos as sources for indexing.
+1. Add selected git repos as sources for indexing.
-3. Wrap this in an HTTP server, then deploy it to https://folklore.dev
+2. Wrap this in an HTTP server, then deploy it to https://folklore.dev
-4. Support exact text matches for ngrams greater than trigrams.
+3. Support exact text matches for ngrams greater than trigrams.
-5. Explore real indexing algorithms and data structures, instead of my hacked-together stuff.
+4. Explore real indexing algorithms and data structures, instead of my hacked-together stuff.
 (Patricia tree might be good.)

 ## Future roadmap items?